Search ⌘K

 1. Depreciation

-Just as it is for vehicles, general wear and tear on your investment property are inevitable.
+Just as it is for vehicles, general wear and tear on your investment property is inevitable.
 The consequence of the wear and tear will affect the financial value of your property.

 Capital Works Depreciation (Division 43)